LibraryCarpentry/lc-wikidata/_episodes/03-intro_to_editing.md

 - "Be able to create and edit a Wikidata entry."
 - "Know properties and relations, and where to find lists of approved properties and relations."
 - "Be able to add new statements that link to other items."
-- "Be aware property constraints."
+- "Be aware of property constraints."

 keypoints:
 - "First key point.
 (FIXME)"